Evaluation of the Innovation Fund Health-led Trials

 - understand what works, for whom and under what conditions.

-The evaluation is rooted in a realist approach and relies on mixed methods.
-It includes Randomised Control Trials, cost-benefit analysis, and qualitative research methods, such as interviews, workshop and site visits.
+The evaluation was rooted in a realist approach and relies on mixed methods.
+It included Randomised Control Trials, cost-benefit analysis, and qualitative research methods, such as interviews, workshop and site visits.

 The employment outcome measure for the trials, which covered the probability of being employed for 13+ weeks over the year following randomisation, was aligned to public employment programmes in contrast to many Individual Placement and Support (IPS) studies which assess impact on a single additional day in work over the control group.
 This measure was selected in order that results could be compared with other public employment programmes for similar target groups.